ps3dev/ps3toolchain/readme.txt

  1) Set up your environment by installing the following software:

-  autoconf, automake, bison, flex, gcc, make, patch, subversion, wget
+  autoconf, automake, bison, flex, gcc, make, makeinfo, patch, subversion, wget

  2) Add the following to your login script: